LakshmiSravya123/Myresume/replit.md

 - **Migration**: Drizzle Kit for database schema management and migrations

 ### AI Integration
-OpenAI GPT-4o integration for intelligent resume analysis and conversation:

-- **Resume Analysis**: AI-powered parsing and extraction of structured data from resume content
+Local AI processing using Ollama for privacy-focused intelligent responses:

+- **Ollama Integration**: Local LLM processing using models like llama3.2:3b for resume Q&A
+- **Intelligent Fallbacks**: Smart rule-based responses when Ollama is not available
+- **Privacy-First**: No external API calls required - all processing happens locally
-- **Conversational AI**: Context-aware responses that reference specific details from the user's resume
+- **Conversational AI**: Context-aware responses about Lakshmi's experience, skills, and projects
-- **Dual Processing**: Basic text parsing combined with AI analysis for comprehensive resume understanding
+- **No API Keys**: Completely self-contained solution without external dependencies

 ### Authentication and File Handling
 - **File Upload**: Secure file upload with validation for PDF, DOCX, and TXT formats